pydantic/pydantic/docs/blog/pydantic-v2.md

 ### I'm dropping the word "parse" and just using "validate" :neutral_face:

-Partly due to the issues with the lack of strict mode.
-I've previously gone back and forth between using the terms "parse" and "validate" for what pydantic does.
+Partly due to the issues with the lack of strict mode, I've gone back and forth between using the terms "parse" and "validate" for what pydantic does.

 While pydantic is not simply a validation library (and I'm sure some would argue validation is not strictly what it does), most people use the word **"validation"**.